-BIO3017S MARINE RESOURCES 36 NQF credits at HEQSF level 7 Convener: Associate Professor C Attwood Course entry requirements: BIO2013F
+BIO3017S MARINE RESOURCES

+Convener: Associate Professor C G Attwood Course entry requirements: BIO2013F

-Topics include the diversity and life-history strategies of living marine resources, the diversity of fishing methods and fisheries, surplus production and responses of exploited populations, monitoring and assessment techniques, regulatory strategies, non-consumptive industries, diversity and principles of marine aquaculture, and marine conservation theory and practise.
+This course covers the science that supports renewable marine resource management.
+Topics include the diversity and life-history strategies of living marine resources, the diversity of fish and fisheries. surplus production, ecological responses to exploitation, monitoring and assessment techniques, regulatory strategies, resource economics, diversity and principles of marine aquaculture, and marine conservation theory and practise.

-Lecture times: Monday - Friday, 3rd period, Tutorials: By arrangement, Practicals: One per week, Fri, 14h00-17h00
+Lecture times: Monday - Friday, 3rd period, Tutorials: By arrangement, Practicals: One per week, Thursday, 14h00 - 17h00.
+Attendance is compulsory for all lectures and practicals.

-DP requirements: 50% for class record; submission of assignments on schedule.
+DP requirements: 50% for class record: attendance of practicals: submission of assignments on schedule.

-Assessment: A 3-hour examination written in November, with a sub-minimum of 40% will count for 50% of the course.
-Coursework marks will be allocated as follows: Practical classes count 12%; project work counts 18%; two class tests count 20%.
+Assessment: A 3-hour examination written in November, with a sub-minimum of 40%, will count for 50% of the course.
+Coursework marks will be allocated as follows: Practical classes count 10%: project work counts 20%; two class tests count 20%.